 2. (5-6) Before they leave, Joshua gives them an exhortation and a blessing.

 c.
-He tells them to obey God with all they have, to keep His commandments, to hold fast to Him in a personal sense, and to serve Him with all your heart and soul.
+To walk in all His ways, to keep His commandments: He tells them to obey God with all they have, to keep His commandments, to hold fast to Him in a personal sense, and to serve Him with all your heart and soul.

 d.
-So Joshua blessed them and sent them away: Joshua will not send them away with a blessing; he knows that they cannot do or be what God wants without His blessing in their lives.
+So Joshua blessed them and sent them away: Joshua will not send them away without a blessing; he knew that they could not do or be what God wanted them to be without His blessing among them.